javbotero/Outer-Coast/_includes/faq.md

 ### Will credits from Outer Coast be transferable to four-year universities?

-Yes.
 Outer Coast is exploring accreditation through partner institutions, simultaneous to the larger process of applying for independent accreditation.
+Our goal is to have credits transferable to four-year institutions upon accreditation.